PnS2018/pns2018.github.com/session_01.md

 c.shape
 ```

+__Remarks__: For a more complete Python Numpy Tutorial, please check [this document](http://cs231n.github.io/python-numpy-tutorial/) from Stanford CS231n class.

 ### Basic Symbolic Computation

 While classical computing (numerical computing) defines variables and uses operations to modify their values, symbolic computation defines a graph of operations on symbols, which can be substituted for values later.